 This field is automatically calculated.
 It is the sum of the rated air flows of all the installed whole house fans.

 This field is automatically calculated.
+It is the sum of the rated air flows of all the installed whole house fans vented to the attic.

-It is the total installed whole house fan air flow divided by 750.
+This field is automatically calculated.
+It is the sum of the rated air flows of all the installed whole house fans vented to the outside.

-Enter the actual installed attic net free vent area.

 This field is automatically imported from the CF1R.
 The number used in the field equals the Conditioned Floor Area (CFA), in square feet, from the CF1R.

 This field is automatically calculated.
 It is the Dwelling Conditioned floor area multiplied by 1.5 cfm/ft2.

+Section C. Attic Vent Free Area

+This field is automatically calculated.
+It is the total installed whole house fan air flow vented to the attic divided by 750.

+Enter the installed attic vent free area.

 C. Compliance Statement